Modeling Binary Lenses and Sources with the BAGLE Python Package: Binary Sources and Point Lenses (BSPL)

 \subsection{Static Approximation}

-In binary-source models, the components of the binary (i.e., the primary source and the secondary source companion) are initially at rest relative to each other.
+In binary source models, the components of the binary (i.e., the primary source and the secondary source companion) are initially at rest relative to each other.
 On the plane of the sky, in the Solar-System Barycenter (SSB) frame, at $\tnot$, the binary source system initially has a fixed angular separation of:

 where $\vect{s_S}(\tnot)$ is the separation vector at $\tnot$, $\Xssvec(\tnot)$ is the initial secondary source position on the sky at $\tnot$, and $\Xspvec (\tnot)$ is the initial primary source position on the sky at $\tnot$.
 Note, we use the Sun symbol, $\odot$, to indicate SSB coordinates.
-In the binary-source models, $\tnot = \tpnot$, i.e., $\tnot$ is the time of closest approach between the primary source and the lens ($\tpnot$).
+In the binary source models, $\tnot = \tpnot$, i.e., $\tnot$ is the time of closest approach between the primary source and the lens ($\tpnot$).
 The angular separation between the primary and the secondary companion is fixed at all times.
-In other words, the proper motion of the secondary companion is assumed to be the same as the proper motion of the primary source.